niyue/leafhopper/README.md

 [Changelog](CHANGELOG.md)

 # Known issues
-* Some open source libraries, doesn't have the license information available in the project descriptor (or in `github.com`/`sourceforge.net`), and the cell will leave it blank and you have to manually fill it.
+* Some open source libraries, doesn't have the license information available in the project descriptor (or in `github.com`/`sourceforge.net`), and the cell will be blank and you have to manually fill it.

 # TODO
 * Support more project types, such as `npm`'s `package.json` and `pip`'s `requirements.txt`